WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 cd wirehole-ui

-4. Configure parameters
+4. Configuring parameters

 nano docker-compose.yml

-The default content of docker-compose.yml is as follows
+The default content of docker-compose.yml is as follows:

 version: "3"